EdoardoBonanni/pokemon-battle/README.md

 After that, two instances of the game must be run two times by launching **main.py**.
 ## GUI
 The application is divided into vary main screens.
-* **ChoosePokemon** that is the first main screen of the application and allows the user to select all Pokémon for the team.
+* **PokemonChoice** that is the first main screen of the application and allows the user to select all Pokémon for the team.
 For all Pokémon are shown their stats and their moves, so you can choose Pokémon based on their types and moves to develop a strategy against the other trainers.
 The add, remove buttons allow to do related operations in the Pokémon team and by clicking on a Pokémon of the team it's possible to switch directly with the one selected in the list. <br/>
 ![init_img.PNG](https://github.com/EdoardoBonanni/pokemon-battle/blob/main/img/init_img.PNG)